Hudson Loh

-Hudson Loh (born July 24, 2003) is a Canadian field hockey player who plays as a forward for the Vancouver Hawks and the Canadian national team.
+Hudson Loh (born July 24, 2003) is a Canadian field hockey player who plays as a forward for the Canadian national team.

 Field hockey

+Club career

+Loh grew up playing in Hong Kong before playing club hockey for the Vancouver Hawks in Canada.

 Under–21

 Loh made his international debut at the under–21 level as a member of the Canada U–21 squad at the 2023 Men's Junior Pan American Championship in Bridgetown, Barbados.
 Later in the year he represented the team again at the FIH Junior World Cup in Kuala Lumpur.

 In 2024 Loh was named to the Canada U–21 squad at the 2024 Men's Junior Pan American Championship in Surrey, British Columbia.

 Senior team

 In 2024, Loh received his first cap with the Canada men's national field hockey team at the 2023–24 FIH Nations Cup in Gniezno.
 He scored his first international goal against Austria and was named player of the match.
-He helped the team to a fifth place finish, jumping three slots from their last Nations Cup appearance.
+He helped the team to a fifth-place finish, jumping three slots from their last Nations Cup appearance.